SukhontharatW/SukhontharatW/README.md

 Hello, my name is Sukhontharat Wetthaisong
 ================================================================================================================================================

-* 🌍 I am a Software Engineer, based in Korat, Thailand.
-Highly skilled Software Engineer with 9 years of experience specializing in software development for hard disk drives (HDD).
+* 🌍 Highly skilled Software Engineer with 9 years of experience specializing in software development for hard disk drives (HDD).
 Proficient in web development technologies, including JavaScript, React, HTML, and CSS.
 Committed to continuous learning and eager to leverage engineering and web development skills to contribute value to your company.